 Changes to Coxhoe Medical Practice

-This means that as from Monday 2nd September 2019 the responsibility for the care of patients registered at Coxhoe will nominally transfer to Cestria.
+From Monday 2nd September 2019 Coxhoe Medical Practice changed ownership.
+The partners at Cestria Health Centre (Chester le Street) have taken over the running of the practice.
 You do not need to worry about this and all of your normal services will continue to be provided from the Coxhoe site.

 We are committed to keeping all that is best about Coxhoe whilst maximising the benefits of being part of a larger organisation.
 We plan to provide you with continuity, better access to clinicians and a wider range of services, while still retaining a “small and friendly” feel.